Yes, we can: Hitchhiking in Spain and Portugal for a month on €200 budget

 The next day, the sister came for us to take us to the hitchhiking spot.
 But instead, she bought us train tickets to Santiago and took us to the beach and then she paid for the lunch.
 Incredible!

-In the meantime we found ourselves a CouchSurfing host in Santiago who picked us up from the train station, took us to meet a lot of other CouchSurfers and his friends.
+In the meantime, we found ourselves a CouchSurfing host in Santiago who picked us up from the train station, and took us to meet a lot of other CouchSurfers and his friends.
 Quite a lovely time.

 We decided to skip Gijon (marked I) and go to Bilbao, a bit before Pamplona (marked J).
 We didn’t know where we would sleep, but so far everything turned out amazing and we were quite confident it would continue that way.